saintycode/shopping-cart/README.md

 # shopping-cart
-this is a basic shopping cart created useing javascrip
+this is a basic shopping cart created using javascript

 feel free to browse the fruity collection.